oceanbase/oceanbase/tools/ob_error/README.md

         OB_ERR_TIMEOUT_ON_RESOURCE(-5848)
 ```

 Furthermore, there is an exceptional case.
-If you use the `-a` option, you will get OceanBase error info and Oracle mode info error(if any).
+If you use the `-a` option, you will get OceanBase error info and Oracle mode error info (if any).
 For example:

 ```bash
 $ob_error ora 600 -a 5727